 There are so many ways your family can reconnect with nature and bring back free range summers.

 Here are five super simple ideas to get you started.
-(And just like your body starts to crave more nutrition when you feed it healthy foods, don’t be surprised by how much more time in nature your child will want once he gets all that good dirt, sunshine, and fresh air in his system!)
+(And just like your body starts to crave more nutrition when you feed it healthy foods, don’t be surprised by how much more time in nature your child will want once they get all that good dirt, sunshine, and fresh air in their system!)

 Spend a night in a tent in a campground.
 Hear the wind rustling through the trees.
 Watch for shooting stars.
 Cook over a camp fire and observe the wildlife around you.
 Be sure to follow the principles of Leave No Trace camping.